BrandonArgel/pokedux/README.md

 - Add page for each Pokemon with more details.
 - Add search functionality.
 - Add suspense loader for React.
+- 404 page
-- Set filled star on favorites page
+- Skeleton loader for pakemon page